-Offence is the best defence.
-Cybercrime, industrial espionage or any other kind of breach of IT systems is always unexpected and the hackers behind it don't work according to the testing manual.
-You can prevent all this by going on the attack, along with Secura.
+Cybercrime, industrial espionage or any other kind of breach of IT systems is always unexpected and the hackers behind it don't work according to the test manual.
+You can prevent all this by going on the attack.

-With Secura in the role of attacker, you can discover how well prepared your organisation is for real cybercrime.
+With Secura in the role of attacker, you can discover how well-prepared your organization is for real cybercrime.
 You decide, in consultation with Secura's consultants, against which components of your digital business you would like to employ a Red Teaming assignment.

-Subsequently, our consultants will go on the attack and attempt to make off with your crown jewels in any way possible.
+Subsequently, our consultants will go on the attack and attempt to make off with the so-called 'crown jewels' in any way possible.
 Depending on the target, Secura will use a mixture of offensive and testing techniques, such as social engineering, Advanced Persistent Threats (APTs), penetration testing internal networks, attacks from the internet, etc.

-Red Teaming is a precision instrument; the outcome will demonstrate how vulnerable or well defended your organisation is against targeted attacks.
-This will enable you to take additional defensive measures and raise the IT security awareness of the organisation as a whole.
+Red Teaming is a precision instrument; the outcome will demonstrate how vulnerable or well-defended your organization is against targeted attacks.
+This will enable you to take additional defensive measures and raise the IT security awareness of the organization as a whole.